greencatsoft/scalajs-angular/README.md

   "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"
 ```

-_Important Note! : We don't have a public repository yet, so you'll have to clone it and
-run ```sbt publishLocal``` first to build it yourself._

 ### Defining a Module

 You can define an AngularJS module in the following manner.
 Note that ```config``` and